bradclawsie/rscs/README.md

 encrypted, encrypt it.
 If you don't want people snooping at the SQLite file, use user/group file permissioning to give you the level of security you need.
-If you want to support temporary passwords or some other nify Vault feature, extend the code and manage the rows yourself.
+If you want to support temporary passwords or some other nifty Vault feature, extend the code and manage the rows yourself.

 ### What about binary data?